JordanTaylorJ/JordanTaylorJ/README.md

 I am experienced 💫 working with JavaScript, HTML, CSS, and Python.
 I'm currently 🔭 finishing my React projects.
 I look forward to 🌱 working with Ruby, SQL, Redux, and Rails.

-I also have a bachelors in accounting 🧮 and marketing 📈 from Colorado State University 💙 and a fixed-wing private pilot liscense ✈️.
+I also have a bachelors in accounting 🧮 and marketing 📈 from Colorado State University 💙 and a fixed-wing private pilot license ✈️.

 When I'm not coding, I'm 🏔 outdoors 🏔 - 🏂 🚵‍♀️ 🛹 -